Live2D/CubismUnityComponents/Assets/Live2D/Cubism/README.md

 Welcome to the open components of the Cubism SDK for Unity.

+It is used in conjunction with the Live2D Cubism Core.

 Go [here](https://www.live2d.com/download/cubism-sdk/download-unity/) if you're looking for the download page of the SDK package.

 ## License